Chapter 5 Molecular inference in practice

 One of the most common mistakes in phylogenetic analyses is to include too few taxa.
 There are many ways that adding taxa helps:

-• Adding taxa breaks up branches in the phylogeny.
+Adding taxa breaks up branches in the phylogeny.
 This often improves the performance of maximum likelihood.
 If you are only interested in taxa 1…20, it still helps to add in taxa 21…50, even if you end up not paying much attention to where they go.
 They will often improve your ability to infer relationships among the taxa you are most interested in.

-• Adding taxa can help improve model evaluation and model parameter estimation.
+Adding taxa can help improve model evaluation and model parameter estimation.

-• Adding taxa reduces the number of assumptions going into a study.
+Adding taxa reduces the number of assumptions going into a study.
 You are almost always inferring a phylogeny because you are uncertain at the outset about evolutionary relationships.
-If, for example, you only include a couple of species from Clade B because you assume it is monophyletic, this poor sampling may be insufficient to reveal that Clade C is in fact nested within Clade B. With insufficient sampling of Clade B, it may instead appear that the two groups are sister clades.
+If, for example, you include only a couple of species from Clade B because you assume it is monophyletic, this poor sampling may be insufficient to reveal that Clade C is in fact nested within Clade B. With insufficient sampling of Clade B, it may instead appear that the two groups are sister clades.

-• Adding taxa provides a more rigorous test of phylogenetic hypotheses.
-Say you are conducting a study to investigate the phylogenetic placement of a specific enigmatic species that is so morphologically distinct from other organisms that it is hard to know where it goes.
+Adding taxa provides a more rigorous test of phylogenetic hypotheses.
+Suppose you are conducting a study to investigate the phylogenetic placement of a specific enigmatic species that is so morphologically distinct from other organisms that it is hard to know where it goes.
 You think it may fall in Clade A, Clade B, or Clade C, so you densely sample those groups.
 But in fact it falls within Clade D, and your taxon sampling is such that you can’t even evaluate this hypothesis because you have no taxa from Clade D in your study.

-• Adding more outgroup taxa often improves rooting.
+Adding more outgroup taxa often improves rooting.
 Skimping on outgroup sampling is one of the most common mistakes in project design.
 The best practice in general is to include the most closely related outgroup taxa possible, and some that are progressively more distantly related.
 The root and the branches that connect to it are the deepest in the tree, and can be the hardest to infer.
-So it is good to densely sample taxa relevant to the root.
+It is good to densely sample taxa relevant to the root.

 There are costs to adding taxa that must be balanced against the benefits above:

-• If you are collecting the data, it costs money to add taxa.
+If you are collecting the data, it costs money to add taxa.
 That money may be best allocated in other ways.

 There are some conditions under which you may want to exclude specific taxa, at least from some analyses:

-• Preliminary analyses suggest that the taxon has properties very different from other taxa in the study, such as a very different equilibrium frequency or an exceptionally high rate of evolution.
+Preliminary analyses suggest that the taxon has properties very different from other taxa in the study, such as a very different equilibrium frequency or an exceptionally high rate of evolution.

-• The taxon has a very high fraction of missing data.
+The taxon has a very high fraction of missing data.
 Sometimes missing data makes a taxon unstable, which can obscure well supported relationships between other taxa.
 Sometimes missing data can interact with other factors to lead to bias in the placement of the taxon.

 5.3 Collecting sequence data

-Once you have a general idea about taxon sampling, you will need to consider which genome regions to include in your analyses.
+You will also need to consider which genome regions to include in your analyses.
 To build a phylogeny, you need homologous characters across the taxa under investigation.
 In the context of DNA analyses, this means that you need overlapping genome regions across the taxa that will be in your phylogeny.
+Decisions about which specific taxa to include interact with decisions about which genome regions you will consider, so there is often back and forth as you refine these decisions.
+If you are using publicly available data, your taxon and genome region sampling will be strongly constrained by what data are already available.

 5.3.1 Whole genomes